tiny-cli-tools/git-cli-tools/README.md

 # Tiny Git CLI tools

-This repository contains a few very simple command-line tools that can be handy when working with Git.
+This repository contains a few very simple command-line tools that can be handy when working with Git and GitHub.
 The tools are implemented in Python and use the [GitPython](https://gitpython.readthedocs.io/en/stable/) library.

 ## Installation